MultisampledNight/flow/src/gfx/draw.typ

         ))
       }

+      // if there are styles that end here, remove them if "styles" in frame.cfg {
+        let _ = styles-depth.pop()
+      }

       // if we should reset due to branching, do so if frame.cfg.at("branch", default: false) {
         last = frame.last